chrisjsewell/chrisjsewell.github.io/ipypublish/index.md

 ---
+layout: mylayout
 title: IpyPublish
-layout: mylayout
+description: A workflow for creating and editing publication ready scientific reports from one or more Jupyter Notebooks, without leaving the browser!
 ---

-A workflow for creating and editing publication ready scientific reports from one or more Jupyter Notebooks, without leaving the browser!

 ![](example_workflow.gif)